rohan-v8rma/portfolio-website/README.md

 The `.gif` file below shows the look and feel of the web page.

 The `demo.gif` file might take some time to appear in case of slower network speeds.
-Also note that the animations might appear slower than they actually are.
+Also note that the animations might appear to be slower than they actually are.

 ![demo](./demo.gif)